ALAINA H. MICHAELS

 · Lead student discussions on conservation, ecology, and entomology

-After School Program Developer and School Speaker, Charleston, SC, October 2021-Present
+After School Program Developer and School Speaker, Charleston, SC October 2021-May 2024

-· Developed and lead lessons paired with outdoor exploration to teach elementary students about insect ecology, evolutionary relationships, and behavior as well as learn about local flora and fauna
+· Developed and lead lessons paired with outdoor exploration to teach elementary and Montessori students about insect ecology, evolutionary relationships, and behavior as well as learn about local flora and fauna

-Graduate Teaching Assistant, Animal Behavior Lecture & Lab, Department of Ecology and Evolutionary Biology, The University of Arizona, August 2019-December 2019
+Graduate Teaching Assistant, Animal Behavior Lecture & Lab, Department of Ecology and Evolutionary Biology, The University of Arizona

 · Developed new lab activities and lecture material